-Chess chiefs ask why it’s still mostly a man’s game.
-Culture, but hormones and endurance too?
+Chess world draws outrage with plan to block transgender women from events

 Malcolm Pein, director of international chess at the English Chess Federation, said research has been going on for over a half-century into “what makes chess players better,” and he believes “the biological differences don’t account for very much.”

 “There may be, you know, tiny differences to do with stamina maybe, and maybe there’s some suggestion of a difference in competitiveness at an early age,” Pein said in a phone interview.
-“But genuinely, we think that the disparity in playing strength and level between male and female players is due to the participation levels — which are improving since ‘The Queen’s Gambit’ (TV series).”
+“But genuinely, we think that the disparity in playing strength and level between male and female players is due to the participation levels — which are improving since ‘The Queen’s Gambit,’” a TV series which follows the life of a female chess prodigy during her quest to become an elite player.

-A transgender woman has been selected to play chess for England, and a transgender woman participated in the British championships last month, Pein said, adding that the small differences “don’t justify a discriminatory policy.”
+Pein said those possible differences “don’t justify a discriminatory policy,” and he noted that a transgender woman has been selected to play chess for England, and a transgender woman participated in the British championships last month.

-Chess federations and some women players across Europe also voiced their opposition to the new regulations.
+Other chess federations and some women players across Europe also voiced their opposition to the new regulations.

-Germany’s chess federation tweeted that it was “incomprehensible” that FIDE “still wants to check” the gender status of people legally recognized as women in their own countries.
+Germany’s chess federation messaged on the platform X, formerly known as Twitter, that it was “incomprehensible” that FIDE “still wants to check” the gender status of people legally recognized as women in their own countries.

 International chess master Jovanka Houska, a nine-time British women’s champion, wrote on X: “Please, FIDE can you reconsider these anti-trans regulations.
 There is no shame in backtracking and consulting afresh with trans women and women so that the chess world moves forward with fairness.”